ionq/blqs/blqs/docs/protocols.md

     def _is_readable_(self) -> bool:
         """Returns whether the object is readable."""
 ```
-When the conditional part of an `if` statement conditional implements the
+When the conditional part of an `if` statement implements the
-`_is_readable` method, then blqs captures the code in the conditional code
+`_is_readable_` method, then blqs captures the code in the conditional code
 for this statement in a `blqs.If` statement.
 In particular it captures
 the portion which is true for the conditional in the `if_block` method
 and the portion which is false for the conditional in the  `else_block`